turbot/steampipe-plugin-ansible/docs/index.md

 # Ansible + Steampipe

+[Steampipe](https://steampipe.io) is an open-source zero-ETL engine to instantly query cloud APIs using SQL.

 [Ansible](https://www.ansible.com) offers open-source automation that is simple, flexible, and powerful.

-[Steampipe](https://steampipe.io) is an open source CLI to instantly query data using SQL.

 The Ansible plugin makes it simpler to query the configured Ansible playbook files, and the various tasks defined in it.
 Apart from scanning the playbook files, the plugin also supports scanning the Ansible inventory files from different sources.